loureirorg/piet-binary/README.md

 -----------

 Piet-Binary is a gem which contains binaries for use with the [Piet](https://github.com/albertbellonch/piet) gem.

-This is harmless gem - you can add to your Gemfile without collateral effects.
-It only will be activated if you use the Piet gem and you don't have jpegoptim/optipng binaries (and any other used by the Piet gem) in your system.
+This is an harmless gem - you can add to your Gemfile without collateral effects.
+It will only be activated if you use the Piet gem and you don't have the jpegoptim/optipng binaries (and any other used by the Piet gem) in your system.

-This gem doesn't have the pretention to be an all-case solution to the problem of lack of binaries required by Piet in the system.
+This gem haven't the pretention to be an all-case solution to the problem of lack of binaries required by Piet in the system.
 But will resolve the problem in the mosts cases.
 If you use this gem and Piet still accuse a not found error for the binaries tools (jpegoptim/optipng), you have to manually install the tools in the system.
 In this case you can help to improve this gem and add the missing binaries (see the "Helping this gem" section).

 Why?
 ----

-To Piet gem work without manually install jpegoptim/optipng in the system.
-This is necessary to Piet work, for example, with Heroku.
+This gem has the purpose to make the Piet gem work without manually install the jpegoptim/optipng tools in the system.
+This is necessary to Piet work if you are using Heroku as your host, and in many others hosting providers (mainly the shared ones) who doesn't allow to compile and/or install apps.

 Installation